One of the hardest things about having mental health symptoms is that you feel lost…and stuck.

 What people with mental health symptoms usually do is to go to their primary care doc who typically prescribes antidepressants like Prozac or Zoloft.
 If they are lucky, they might get referred to a psychotherapist.

-When it works, this is the way it usually goes.
+When it does, this is the way it usually goes.
 You start medication, see a therapist for a few months and gradually feel better, and get back to life.
-In some cases, you learn from the experience, and use it as an “opportunity” that creates a deeper and more authentic experience of oneself and the world around you.
+In some cases, you learn from the journey, and use it as an “opportunity” that creates a deeper and more authentic experience of oneself and the world around you.

 But what about everybody else?